BRuDesDev/kanye-says/README.md

-# Kanye Says
+# Kanye Says...
+A Kanye Rest App
 A funny GUI desktop app that displays a new quote from Kanye West' Twitter everytime you push the button with his face in it.
+I am using the 'Kanye Rest' API to scrape tweets

 ## NEW VERSION
 I have remade this app with some new stuff I have learned since initially creating it.
 Main changes I have made:
-  * Using ttkbootstrap library for some nicer styling options
+  * Using ttkbootstrap library for some nicer styling
-  * Added flip (mirror horizontally) of Kanye's head each time he is clicked.
+  * Added flip (mirror horizontally) animation of Kanye's head each time he is clicked.
   * Added a History feature, where the user can toggle a window that shows all quotes
   * Created an up-vote and down-vote buttons that allow the user to give a quote thumbs up or down
   * The user's like or dislike is shown in the history window with the quote